History Writer in New Jersey

 Helping Jewish children's writers

 From 2003-2011, I helped to coordinate an annual conference in New York City for writers and illustrators who focus on Jewish themes.
 In 2010, I led a workshop, Writing Jewish-themed Children's Books, with an awesome faculty for the Highlights Foundation.
-I led that workshop again from May 15-18, 2011.
-We're planning even greater things for 2013.
+I led that workshop again in 2011, 2013, and 2014.

 Jewish Poland photo gallery